SushritPasupuleti/Alpine-HTMX-Go/README.md

 ## Design Considerations and Advice

 - Create helper functions to return specific `error` types.
 This will help you to handle errors in a more granular way.
 Example: `NotFound`, `Unauthorized`, `Forbidden`, `BadRequest`, `InternalServerError` could trigger rendering of a toast notification or a banner.

+## Pros and Cons

+This approach is not a replacement for React and co.
+But it can be used when you are looking for the following set of pros, while being aware of the cons.

+### Pros

+- Potentially higher RPS (Requests per second) if coupled with a strong backend, with caching/CDNs and other optimizations.

+- Server Driven UIs.
+(SEO, Easier A/B testing, etc.)

+- Co-opt (incrementally) with existing applications.

+- Simpler DevOps.
+(No need to deploy a separate frontend app)

+- Skip expensive JSON serialization and deserialization on both ends.

+### Cons

+- CSP (Content Security Policy) can be a nightmare to configure.

+    - Refer to [this](https://alpinejs.dev/advanced/csp) for Alpine.js.
+(TL;DR: Strict CSP takes away most of the ease of Alpine.js)

+    - Refer to [this](https://htmx.org/docs/#security) for HTMX.
+(TL;DR: HTMX with tight configuration can be secure, but the lack of Alpine.js's ease makes the overall experience less pleasant)

+- More data transferred per Request (HTML is more verbose than JSON)

+- Slower/Constrained Developer Experience (Hard to Debug, Poor IDE support, syntax highlighting, autocomplete, etc.)

+- Code Sharing and Monorepo advantages from a stack like React+React Native are lost.